Advanced Health Directive (Living Will)

 - Education – Experience [Clubs, travel and excursions are an example];

-- Assist in acquiring a car;
+- Assistance to acquire a car;

-- Assist in acquiring a house; or
+- Assistance to acquire a house; or

-- Assist in setting up house.
+- Assistance in setting up house.

 Many parents want to control when their children receive their inheritance as they believe that it may be better for the child to reach a certain age when they are able to accept the responsibility of managing their own finances.